dhkhey/fantasy_basketball/README.md

 Currently, I use the dataframe to see injured players, and list of players who may get more time as a result.

-More updates probablhy coming soon depening on what I need.
+More updates probably coming soon.
+Depends on what I need.
 Could convert to scripts if I find multiple utilities.